MattKuhn123/MattKuhn123.github.io/_posts/2025-09-05-unsolvable-problems.markdown

 # Conclusion

-The attitude I often see in individuals of a product teams is a _"resigned fatalism"_ about how bad the teams' systems are.
+The attitude I often see in individuals of product teams is a _"resigned fatalism"_ about how bad the teams' systems are.
 Perhaps it's okay for us to hold on to the idea that things can (maybe even _should_) be better, **_but_** also to see shortcomings as opportunities for us to show our character in the face of adversity.